 Pablo C. Ricchieri.

-An entry in Wikipedia notes that the mandatory miltary service was originally established through the Ley Riccheri which was approved by Congress on December 11, 1901 after a tough 6 month long debate.
+The mandatory miltary service was originally established through the Ley Riccheri which was approved by Congress on December 11, 1901 after a tough 6 month long debate.
 It is now Argentine Law 4.301.

 Mandatory military service provided useful developmental services for the still-young nation and presented the notion of citizenship and equality before the law.
 On one hand, the military service books and rolls were increasingly used as identification documents, as much for the ID of people as well as for electoral means.
 In this way, it was a step before hte Ley Saenz Pena on the path to voting and representative rights.